luuun1216/Face-Recognition-System/README.md

 ### Programing Language

-- Video split function, Face feature extract, Camera function and image pre-processing function will be completed by C++.
+- Face image crop, Camera function and image pre-processing function will be completed by C++.

-- face reconition function and Generate the report function will be completed by Python.
+- Face reconition function and Generate the report function will be completed by Python.

 ### Make-Pybind-Pytest